RESULT OF HAIR TRANSPLANT: BEFORE | AFTER

-In relation to when is the best moment to submit to a capillary graft, the answer will vary, as not all cases are the same.
-For example, despite what most people believe, age is not a determining factor when it comes to performing, or not performing a hair graft intervention.
-However, the absence of pathologies in the patient, the need that the patient has a donor area and that these areas have particular densities, are.
+Regarding when is the best time to undergo a hair transplant, the answer would vary since not all cases are the same.
+For example, despite what most people believe, age is not a determining factor when it comes to performing a hair transplantation or not.
+However, the absence of pathologies, the need to have a donor area with a certain density, are.

-Nevertheless, the biggest problem that can derive from an early intervention is that the patient continues to lose follicles from untransplanted areas that, following the intervention, have continued to suffer from alopecia.
-It is in these cases when the doctors prefer to submit these patients to treatments with pharmacological components such as minoxidil or finasteride to stabalize the loss before any intervention.
+However, the biggest problem that can arise from an early intervention is that after the intervention the patient continues to lose follicles from other non-transplanted areas that still suffer from alopecia.
+In those cases, doctors prefer to treat these patients with pharmacological components such as minoxidil or finasteride to stabilise the loss before any other intervention.

-In any case, any person that goes to a specialized clinic is submitted to different tests that determine what is causing the hair loss as it will be the diagnosis that reveals the type of alopecia and, therefore, the best intervention for each problem.
+In any case, anyone who goes to a specialised clinic is subjected to various examinations to help determine what is causing hair loss since this diagnosis reveals the type of alopecia and, therefore, the best intervention for each person.

-Once the patient has undergone the study, the best technique to repare the alopecia has been determined, and later been operated on, the patients doubts are far from finished.
+Once the patient has gone through the series of exams, the best technique to treat their hair loss has been determined, and the patient has undergone the surgery, the patient’s doubts are far from cleared up.
 Taking into account that each case is unique, this situation is completely understandable.

-The genetic information of the grafted follicle intervenes in a decisive manner.
-Therefore, in certain people the follicles grow very fast and in others much slower.
-As this is the same that was present before extraction, and had been made alopecia resistant, it will behave the same way in the new area it has been relocated to.
+The grafted follicles genetic information intervene in a decisive manner.
+For some people the follicles grow very fast and for others much slower.
+Since the follicles come with the same genetic information and are resistant to alopecia, they will behave the same way in the recipient area where they were transplanted.

 It won’t be until the third month that we begin to see the birth of those new strong hairs that have sprouted from the grafts in what is medically known as the anagen phase.
 It will be when we start to notice the growth of new hair that we can appreciate a certain normality on the scalp and the results we will end up having.

-It should be noted that it will not be until around the fourth month that we will see our new hair grow normally.
-After ten months of having undergone surgery we will be able to see more or less definitively our new image.
+It should be noted that it will not be until around the fourth month when we see our new hair grow normally.
+Ten months after having undergone the surgery, we will more or less be able to see the definitive results.

-Between six and nine months, the growth rate accelerates and, once a year has passed, it is when at last the final result of the graft is appreciated, once all the grafted hair has sprouted correctly.
+Between six and nine months after the surgery, the growth rate accelerates and, after one year, at last, we can appreciate the graft’s final result, once all the grafted hair has sprouted correctly.

-On whether the hair graft is permanent or needs to be renewed little by little with more interventions, it should be emphasized that the grafted follicles is hair that should last a lifetime.
-That means that, obviously, as with hair in any other area, it will fall off and come back following the natural hair cycle.
+About whether the hair graft is permanent or needs to be renewed little by little, with more interventions, it should be emphasized that the grafted follicles is hair that should last a lifetime.
+It means that, obviously, like the hair in any other area, it will fall off and grow back following the natural hair cycle.

-That does not mean, as is evident, that the hair does not age as does the subject that carries it.
-Hence, a loss of some follicles can occur which will have nothing to do with alopecia or the loss that led the patient to undergo a graft treatment.
+But it does not mean that the hair does not age along with the subject that carries it.
+Hence, a loss of some follicles can occur, but it has nothing to do with alopecia or the loss that led the patient to undergo a graft treatment.

-Finally, the answer to the question of which areas of the human body are suitable for a hair graft surgery, highlighting that the FUE transplant technique can not only be performed on the scalp, with transplants being common in such areas like the beard, eyebrows or body hair.
-Something that is becoming increasingly more common in centers specialized in hair grafting as a result of the aesthetic changes that are constantly occuring.
+Finally, the answer to the question of which areas of the human body are suitable for a hair graft surgery.
+The FUE transplant technique can be performed elsewhere than on the scalp, with transplants being common in areas like the beard, the eyebrows or body hair.
+It is becoming increasingly more common in centres specialised in hair grafting as a result of the aesthetic changes that are constantly occurring.

-However, for any doubt on this matter and any of those that we may have left out of this entry, do not hesitate to contact the Capiclinic team either by phone or by email, where our team will be pleased to help you.
+However, for any questions on this matter and that we may have left out of this entry, do not hesitate to contact the Capiclinic team either by phone or by email.
+Our team will be pleased to help you.